odincodeshen/arm-learning-paths/content/learning-paths/laptops-and-desktops/dgx_persistent_agent/4_local_llm.md

 ## Summary

 You extended Hermes with ***local LLM inference*** through the Ollama Python SDK and the `OLLAMA_HOST` runtime setting.
-New files in the workspace can now trigger summarization with `qwen2.5:7b`, and GPU activity can be validated with `nvidia-smi`.
+New files in the workspace can now trigger summarization with `qwen2.5:7b`, and GPU activity can be validated with `nvtop`.

 The runtime has moved from simple file detection to ***event-driven AI summarization***.